 Medical Editor: John P. Cunha, DO, FACOEP

 Bethkis should be taken twice daily by mouth in repeated cycles of 28 days on, followed by 28 days off.
 Bethkis may interact with Edecrin (ethacrynic acid), Lasix (furosemide), urea, or mannitol.
 Bethkis should not be taken with drugs known to be toxic to structures within the ears, or drugs known to be toxic to nerves or nerve tissues.
 Bethkis may harm a fetus if taken while pregnant.
-Nursing mothers should talk with their doctors to decide where to discontinue drug or continue nursing.
+Breastfeeding mothers should talk with their doctors to decide where to discontinue drug or continue breastfeeding.

 Our Bethkis (tobramycin) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.